Xilinx/Vitis_Libraries/graph/docs/src/benchmark.rst

 Performance
 -----------

-For representing the resource utilization in each benchmark, we separate the overall utilization into 2 parts, where P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card, as well as K represents those used in kernels (dynamic region).
-The input is directed or undirected graph in compressed sparse row (CSR) format, and the target device is set to Alveo U50/U250.
+To represent the resource utilization in each benchmark, separate the overall utilization into two parts, where P stands for the resource usage in platform, that is those instantiated in static region of the FPGA card, as well as K represents those used in kernels (dynamic region).
+The input is directed or undirected graph in compressed sparse row (CSR) format, and the target device is set to AMD Alveo |trade| U50/U250.

 .. table:: Table 2 Performance for processing sparse graph on FPGA
     :align: center